-If you’re into things like facts and evidence, you’ve probably realized by this time how unlikely it is that the creator of the universe made all this – trillions upon trillions of stars, and probably at least a few trillion planets as well – just so that he could spend his time worrying about the sex lives of us (mostly) hairless primates on this little orb.
+If you’re into things like facts and evidence, you’ve probably realized by this time how unlikely it is that the creator of the universe made all this – trillions upon trillions of stars, and probably at least a few trillion planets as well – just so that he could spend his time worrying about the behavior of us (mostly) hairless primates on this one little orb.

 So it would appear, at least to me, that there’s little reason to base your life around the traditions and superstitions of Iron Age tribespeople.

 Plus, all the stoning of adulterers gets exhausting – and don’t even get me started on the hassle of preparing your food based on someone’s prehistoric ideas about hygiene.